NeonGeckoCom/neon-docs/docs/operations/libraries/workflow_review_alpha.md

   warning is logged in the replaced method (either `deprecated` decorator or `log_deprecation` call).
-- If tests are modified, make sure newly deprecated methods are still tested and that changes do not remove any test cases/
+- If tests are modified, make sure newly deprecated methods are still tested and that changes do not remove any test cases.
 - Highlight any added `TODO` or existing `TODO` comments related to the changes.
   > It is up to the PR author and reviewer to decide if a `TODO` must be completed
     before merging OR if an issue can be created to address it in a later PR.